openshift-kni/baremetal-deploy/README.md

 * Dynamic generation of inventory for a seamless deployment experience
 * Minimum variables needed for deployment, meaning more heavy lifting done by  the automation, resulting in lower margin of error and lesser time spent by user populating the inventory
 * Low barrier of entry, no need for user to even simply copy keys for ansible to run against provisioner host, everything is done by the playbook
-* *Consistent user experience with everything being orchestrated through one playbook
+* Consistent user experience with everything being orchestrated through one playbook
 * Can be run from outside the cluster, from a user's laptop or any `jumphost`
 * Automatic detection of python interpreter on provisioner node
 * Re-Images Provisioner node as needed through Foreman
 * Prepares the the provisioner node for subsequent run of the installer
 * Tightly integrated with lab automation, uses some metadata provided by the Lab Wiki along with automated network discovery for dynamic inventory generation
-* Modular architecture, inherits roles from [upstream](https://github.com/openshift-kni/baremetal-deploy) and [midstream](https://github.com/dustinblack/baremetal-deploy/tree/rh_scale_shared_labs) without changing them, only adding roles that run before them, to setup the inventory and required parameters for the success of those roles
+* Modular architecture, inherits roles from [upstream](https://github.com/openshift-kni/baremetal-deploy) without changing them, only adding roles that run before them, to setup the inventory and required parameters for the success of those roles

 ##  Deployment Architecture
 For end-to-end automation and easy deployment, JetSki makes certain assumptions.
 The first node in your lab allocation is deployed as the provisioner host and the next 3 nodes are deployed as masters.
-The rest of the nodes are deployed asworkers depending on how many workers were requested by user (by default all remaining nodes are deployed as workers unless otherwise specified by `worker_count` variable in `ansible-ipi-install/group_vars/all.yml`). `dnsmasq` is also setup on the provisioner to provide `DNS` and `DHCP` for the baremetal interfaces of the OpenShift nodes.
+The rest of the nodes are deployed as workers depending on how many workers were requested by user (by default all remaining nodes are deployed as workers unless otherwise specified by `worker_count` variable in `ansible-ipi-install/group_vars/all.yml`). `dnsmasq` is also setup on the provisioner to provide `DNS` and `DHCP` for the baremetal interfaces of the OpenShift nodes.

 ## Tour of the Ansible Playbook